This online session tells the story of one of Freud’s most famous cases.

 * reductions available for multiple classes

-** can be adapted for KS4 and HE students
+*** can be tailored to KS4 and HE students

 Little Hans was just five years old when he developed an intense fear of horses.